 If the stock doesn't appreciate, "the worst-case scenario is that the owner gets the asset back and there was no gift," says Henry.

-The current low-rate environment and housing crisis are making GRATs and QPRTs particularly attractive estate tax techniques now, but Henry says clients always need to keep the larger question in mind when deciding to give away assets: "How much can you afford to give away -- or, said another way -- how much do you need to keep to feel comfortable?"
+The current low-rate environment and depressed home prices are making GRATs and QPRTs particularly attractive estate tax techniques now, but Henry says clients always need to keep the larger question in mind when deciding to give away assets: "How much can you afford to give away -- or, said another way -- how much do you need to keep to feel comfortable?"